I Want You (Thalía song): Chart performance

 "I Want You" became a modest success, peaking at number 22 on the US Billboard Hot 100 chart.
 The song also achieved international success in countries like Australia, Canada, New Zealand, and Romania.

 Music video

 The music video for "I Want You" was directed by Dave Meyers and shot in The Bronx, New York.
 The video aired in May 2003.
-It won an award for "Video of the Year" on Lo Nuestro Awards in the next year in Latin America.

 In the video, Thalía seduces some bricklayers and sings while some guys are playing basketball.
 Fat Joe also appears in the video.